FunWithLiz/project3-General-Assembly/README.md

 Are you looking for more friends but feel too awkward approaching classmates in person?
 Are you struggling to start conversations without any knowledge of a students similar interests?
 Well guess what, you are not alone.
 Welcome to People Are People!

-Our app connects like-minded students together efficiently, because who has time to mingle in-person these days??
+Our app connects like-minded students together efficiently, because who has time to mingle in-person these days?
 To get started, register as a user and pick some interests - we'll take over from there.

 ## User Stories: